cardox6/cc19/README.md

     * `gunicorn --bind 0.0.0.0:5000 wsgi:app`

 ### Technologies
-Built with HTML, CSS (styling and animation), JavaScript, Python, Flask, Dialogflow, JupyterNotebooks.
+Built with HTML, CSS (styling and animation), JavaScript, Python3.7.7, Flask, Dialogflow, JupyterNotebooks.

 ### Deployment
 The project has been conceived in an environment, therefore Requirements should be met in order to avoid incompatibilities.
 The website has been deployed on a Google Cloud Server (Ubunt 18).
 Files are  dinamically handled by Gunicorn, calling on Nginx for static files.